 We love this idea of partially removing the wall between the hallway and lounge, creating an open-plan feel, while still having wall space for coat and shoe storage.

+Want to give this whole open plan living thing a go?
 Find out everything you need to know about creating an open-plan layout in your home.

-3. Think multi-purpose function + form
+3. Think multi-purpose function and form

 Just because you have a small hallway, doesn’t mean it has to lack character.
 Paint a wall with blackboard paint to give you somewhere to write messages and reminders, use the space above doors to hang shelves for books, and hang a pegboard, like this one is by Kreis Design, with a mixture of hooks and shelves, to provide a range of small storage options.